The Writer’s Retreat of Your Dreams Goes to Scotland

 Traveling takes us out of our daily routine and opens our hearts and minds.
 When you add writing, the guidance of a seasoned and experienced teacher, and the supportive presence of a community of fellow adventurers, the natural benefits of travel are enhanced into something far more powerful and life-changing.

-Join Laura Davis in Scotland this summer for the Writing Retreat of Your Dreams.
+Join Laura Davis in Scotland next summer for The Writing Retreat of Your Dreams.
 Surrounded by the unparalleled beauty of the Scottish Highlands—an enchanting land of castles, bagpipes, and history—you will be immersed in the profound quiet necessary for deep creativity.
-Daily writing circles, coupled with outings to magical places such as Findhorn, Inverness, and Cawdor Castle will provide you with the inspiration you need.
+Daily writing circles, coupled with outings to magical places such as Findhorn, Inverness, Loch Ness, and Cawdor Castle will provide you with the inspiration you need.

 “Laura’s writing retreat was a rare and beautiful gift.
 It was a real treat to be with an eclectic, quiet, exuberant, creative group of people gathered to write our hearts out.
 Laura created a safe, accepting space for us to let go and pour ourselves onto the page.
 There were no red letter Fs for us-just lots of great food, a beautiful setting and a wealth of wild writing.”